end2endzone/NonBlockingRTTTL/README.md

 # NonBlockingRTTTL

 NonBlockingRTTTL is a non-blocking arduino library for playing RTTTL melodies.
+The library allows your program to read or write IOs pins while playing.
+Implementing "stop" or "next song" push buttons is really easy!

 It's main features are:

 *  Fully support the RTTTL format standard.
 *  Support unofficial frequencies and tempo/beats per minutes
 *  Really small increase in memory & code footprint compared to the usual blocking algorithm.
-*  Allows your program to read/write IOs pins while playing.
-Implementing "stop" or "next song" push buttons is really easy!
+*  Play two monolithic melodies on two different pins using two piezo buzzer.

 # Purpose